LS-Shikano/bw_cloud_otree_template/README.md

     ```
     terraform apply
     ```
-4. Wait 3-5 minutes for the VPS to be initialized.
+4. **Wait 5 minutes** for the VPS to be initialized.
 The Cloud Init script has to finish running.
 If you run the ansible script before, errors can occur.
+You can verify this by connecting to the server manually and then check if docker is installed by just typing `docker`
 5. Navigate to the ansible subfolder and run
     ```
     ansible-playbook playbook.yml --vault-password-file=.vault_pw